 Logic ground traces should be designed as close as possible to the AGND pin, at a single-point ground (or star ground) that is separated from the main circuit.
-Traces of the ground (i.e., the AGND, PGND, and capacitor of VCC pins) should be separately connected at a single-point ground whose connection is configured to the root of the output capacitor C4 in the PFC stage.
+Do not connect the LGND pin to these traces.
+Traces of the ground (i.e., the capacitors of the AGND pin and the ground of VCC pin capacitor) should be separately connected at a single-point ground whose connection is configured to the root of the output capacitor C4 in the PFC stage.